Conservation and Environment

-The City of Canning actively manages 65 square kilometres of natural wetland, river and bushland areas with support from local community groups.
+The City of Canning actively manages 366 hectares of natural wetland, river and bushland areas with support from local community groups.

 These natural areas are considered key assets of the City as they provide beautiful places for the community to visit and enjoy, offer protection to remnant vegetation communities, provide a habitat for a wide variety of wildlife and help to sustain important ecological functions and processes.

 Some of the most important natural areas within the City include:

 - Bannister Creek

 - Shelley Rossmoyne Foreshore - view our Management Plan here

 At its Ordinary Council Meeting 19 June 2018, Council endorsed its Local Biodiversity Strategy 2018, which can be viewed here.

 The strategy outlines a 20-year action plan for the protection and strategic management of natural areas in the City.
 The actions include:

 - Improved provisions for biodiversity in the City’s local planning framework and their application in future land use decisions

 - Development of a Strategic Local Reserve Management Plan